CHANELLE ADAMS

 In September 2020, I facilitated “How To Use Meditation As A Technology For Liberation, Healing, and Reparations” to 50 participants at Black Womxn Time Camp 004 and contributed to the accompanying zine published by Black Quantum Futurism, whose text "Placing Time, Timing Space” I reviewed for the 2019 Chicago Architecture Biennial.

-I am currently a writer in residence for the PLATFORM 2020: Utterances from the Chorus co-curated by Okwui Okpokwasili and Judy Hussie-Taylor with forthcoming texts on rehearsals of grief and proximity to the veil.
-I shared a guided meditation “archive medicine” (audio/text).
+As writer in residence for the PLATFORM 2020:Utterances from the Chorus co-curated by Okwui Okpokwasili and Judy Hussie-Taylor, I shared a guided meditation “archive medicine” (audio/text).
 This offering describes research as ritual and offers the possibility of making medicine in the archive

 During NYC lockdown in March, I launched a plant selfie content account.